ON THIS PAGE: You will find out more about the factors that increase the chance of developing a STS. To see other pages, use the menu.

 Genetics.
-People with certain inherited diseases, such as neurofibromatosis type I , Gardner syndrome , Werner syndrome , tuberous sclerosis syndrome , nevoid basal cell carcinoma syndrome , Li-Fraumeni syndrome , and a specific form of retinoblastoma , have a higher risk of sarcoma.
+People with certain inherited diseases have a higher risk of sarcoma.
+These diseases include neurofibromatosis type 1 , Gardner syndrome , Werner syndrome , tuberous sclerosis syndrome , nevoid basal cell carcinoma syndrome , Li-Fraumeni syndrome , and a specific form of retinoblastoma .

 Chemicals.
 Workplace exposure to vinyl chloride monomer, which is used in making some types of plastics, or to dioxin may increase the risk of angiosarcoma.
 However, most sarcoma is not known to be associated with specific environmental hazards.